Introduction to the new Java 8 Date Time

 DateTimeFormatter formatter = DateTimeFormatter.ofPattern("dd/MM/yyyy"); LocalDate currentDate = LocalDate.now(); // output : 2018-01-09 String formattedDate1 = currentDate.format(formatter); // output : 09/01/2018 in LocalDate newDate = LocalDate.parse(formattedDate,formatter);

-So we did few things in above example of created new LocalDate instance based on new formatter.
+So we did a few things in the above example of created a new LocalDate instance based on new formatter.

 If you are looking for Local based formatter, use the overloaded method of DateTimeFormatter by passing Local as an additional parameter.